FardeenHossain/dns-data-analysis/README.md

 # DNS Data Analysis

-Analysis of Direct Numerical Simulation (DNS) data of displacement speed in turbulent premixed flames.
+Analysis of Direct Numerical Simulation data of turbulent premixed flames.
 Submitted in fulfilment of the requirements for the degree of MEng (Hons) Mechanical Engineering.
-Built with Python and Gnuplot.

 ## Screenshot